myquay/michael-mckenna.com/blog/content/post/2014/implementing-xml-rpc-services-in-asp-net-mvc.md

 }
 ```

 Here we read in the XML-RPC request payload and set the controller and action of the method that we wish to call based on the 'methodCall' element.
 Note that the above code isn't very error safe so be careful with the ol' ctrl+c, ctrl+v.
-Get the source from the [project on Github instead](https://github.com/myquay/Chq.XmlRpc.Mvc).
+Get the source from the [project on GitHub instead](https://github.com/myquay/Chq.XmlRpc.Mvc).

 Then to use the above route, just add it to the routes collection.
 I'd map it to something like **api/xml-rpc**.